-When the Haeger panther arrived broken, I decided I wanted to keep it.
+When my Haeger panther arrived broken, I decided I wanted to keep it.
 I really liked it, the price had been rather modest, and I was compensated for the damage.
 It seems that two-part epoxy is the material of choice for mending broken pottery.
 Before I learned that, however, I had already impulsively bought a superglue product for ceramics and managed to piece the leg back together, but not invisibly.
 I didn’t want to try to re-break it and start over, so I searched for something else to try to fill in the seams a bit more and then paint over it, in order to further disguise the repairs and refresh the overall piece.
-I went over the seams of the break with the thicker glue to try to fill it in better, and allowed that to dry.
+I went over the seams of the break with the thicker glue to try to fill it in better and allowed that to dry.
 I then used a chalky paint for glass and ceramics (pictured above), which worked well to cover the original matte finish of the panther.
 Once I had done that, I was still not happy with the coverage of the break, so it occurred to me that I could fill in the remaining visible gap by working a small amount of polymer clay into it.
 This seemed to work rather well for concealment, probably aided by the original bumpy matte finish of the ceramic piece itself.
 After the clay dried, I was able to use fine sandpaper to touch up and blend it a bit before dabbing on a little more paint.